CodingWithJiro/freecodecamp-css-technical-document-page/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-technical-document-page&left_text=repo%20views)

-## ℹ️ A JavaScript Technical Reference Page
+## A JavaScript Technical Reference Page

 ![Screenshot of the project](./screenshot.png)

 This project is a simple yet structured technical documentation page that covers core concepts in JavaScript.
 It includes sections such as variable declarations, data types, functions, and conditionals, formatted for readability and navigation.

-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 The page mimics a real-world developer documentation format and features a fixed navigation sidebar linking to each major section of the document.
 On the right, a scrollable main content area holds the detailed JavaScript topics, formatted using semantic HTML for accessibility and clarity.